 Both these platforms offer functionalities that will help you gain a higher ranking on SERP.
-One of the main concern while doing SEO optimization for an e-commerce website is duplicate content and pages.
+One of the main concerns while doing SEO optimization for an e-commerce website is duplicate content and pages.

 Since there are so many websites with so many products, your product description should be unique with relevant keywords.
 One of the biggest mistakes you can make is to use manufacturers’ product descriptions.

 Google will view it as duplicate content and penalize your website.
 In fact, there are chances Google may not index your website in the first place.